CL-CHEN-Lab/Kronos_scRT/README.md

     --Reference=CHARACTER                               Base name to use as a reference, if not provided the first basename in the S50 file will be used or , if provided , the reference RT even if this option is selected
-    -D DOUBLE, --deltaRT_threshold=DOUBLE               DeltaRT threshold to define changes -n INTEGER, --n_regions=INTEGER                     number of regions to plot -r CHARACTER, --region=CHARACTER                    Region to plot  chr:start-end (multiple regins can be separated by a comma)
+    -D DOUBLE, --deltaRT_threshold=DOUBLE               DeltaRT threshold to define changes -n INTEGER, --n_regions=INTEGER                     number of regions to plot -r CHARACTER, --region=CHARACTER                    Region to plot  chr:start-end (multiple regions can be separated by a comma)
     -f CHARACTER, --basename_filter=CHARACTER           Filter out unwanted samples for RT files -h, --help                                          Show this help message and exit